aspeer05/streaming-07/README.md

-# streaming-06 (Consumers, Windowing, and Multiple Channels)
+# streaming-07
 ### Amber Speer
-### Module 5 & 6 Assignments
+### Module 7 Assignments
-### Feb 13-18, 2023
+### Feb 27, 2023

+## Final Project

+For my final project I chose to attempt to expand my smoker project and add email alerts.
+To this point I have not been able to even see if my code works because i haven't been able to update python in environment.
+However, this will at least give me a starting point from which to work.

 # Prerequisites

-This script require pika, sys, webbrowser, csv, time, and deque.
+This script require pika, sys, webbrowser, csv, time, deque, tomlib (requires Python 3.11), pprint, EmailMessage (from email.message), and smtplib.

 # How to run the code